 We participate in high school adaptive sports or Special Olympics too, how does that work?

 That's fantastic!
-A large number of our players participate in other high school or Special Olympics activities.
-For the most part, high school adaptive sports don't conflict with our primary events.
-Sometimes our primary events overlap with a Special Olympics practice or area/regional/state tournament.
-While we hope you choose to attend the MSH event (especially games), we won't tell you what to do, the choice is yours.
-It can be a tough choice and each player handles the situation a little differently.
-Some pick the sport or activity that is their favorite, others pick the activity that has the game that day, while others participate in so many activities that they have a regular rotation.
+A large number of our players participate in other activities and adaptive sports.
+Usually there is no overlap.
+But when they do, we won't tell you what to do, the choice is yours.
 All we ask is that you keep your special hockey coach in the loop for the choice you make that day so they know to expect you or not.

 Which team is closest to me?

-We currently have MSH teams in 16 cities across Minnesota: Alexandria, Blaine, Brainerd, Burnsville, Duluth, Edina, Lakeville, Moorhead, Maple Grove, New Hope, New Richmond, Plymouth, Rogers, St. Cloud, Waconia, and Woodbury.
-If your town is not on this list consider playing on a team that is closest to you for now, and then gather up a bunch of your local friends with special needs to play, and ask us to help get a team going in your town!
+We currently have MSH teams in 16 cities across Minnesota: Alexandria, Blaine, Brainerd, Burnsville, Centennial, Duluth, Edina, Lakeville, Moorhead, Maple Grove, New Hope, Plymouth, Rochester, Rogers, St. Cloud, and Woodbury.
+If your town is not on this list consider playing on a team that is closest to you for now, and then gather up a bunch of your local friends with special needs to play and ask us to help get a team going in your town!